gmorky/heximap/README.md

 #### Rasterize

-Type `rasterize` in the MATLAB command window.
+Enter `rasterize` in the MATLAB command window.
 Georeferenced DEMs and orthoimages are rasterized and exported as geotiff files.
 Before exporting, the raster DEMs can (optionally) be cleaned up, spatially filtered, and denoised as described below.
 Exported rasters and orthoimages are saved in folders “/dems”, and “/images”, respectively.
 Any data gaps in the DEMs are assigned a NoData value of -32768.

 Input: